Now with more packaging than ever!

 What is recyclable and what is not?

-There is enough paper for the next German election, that is beyond question!
+There is enough paper for the upcoming German election, that is beyond question!
 But what will we use to make paper in the long term?
 The INGEDE Symposium next February will address this question.
 Paper for recycling is still in short supply, the circulation of daily newspapers is falling, and with it the amount of graphic raw material in the paper bins.
-There is now toilet paper made from cardboard or straw, but from those, you cannot produce high-grade, white recycled paper.
+There is now toilet paper made from cardboard or straw, but you cannot produce high-grade, white recycled paper from those.

 White packaging as a raw material has, therefore, become the focus of recyclers.
 However, not all packaging is equally recyclable — new barriers are constantly being developed for food in particular so that “something with fibres” can compete with plastic packaging.
 These barriers can impair paper recycling in different ways.